 This causes two vital problems:

-2. If you stop subscribing to records on Ancestry, or access records during the a trial subscription and then don’t subscribe, you will no longer have access to these records if they were in a paid database — which most are.
+2. If you stop subscribing to records on Ancestry, or access records during the a trial subscription and then don’t subscribe, you will no longer have access to these records if they were in a paid database, which most are.
+You will need to resubscribe to access these records.
 This is true even if you currently have a paid subscription that doesn’t cover the record you want to view (such as having a US only subscription when trying to view a record from England).
 You can read Ancestry’s statement about what happens when you cancel a subscription here.

 1. When viewing the record’s landing page, as seen in the first screen capture above, click on the image to view it.